atikekar/ops-parser2/README.md

 File Output
 The extracted data is saved as a CSV file with the following columns:

-Page: The page number.
+- 'Page': The page number.

-Month: The month extracted from the page.
+- 'Month': The month extracted from the page.

-Year: The year extracted from the page.
+- 'Year': The year extracted from the page.

-Name: The name of the operator or facility.
+- 'Name': The name of the operator or facility.

 Total Energy: The extracted total energy value.